vuongducphuong/documentation/content/applications/general/developer_mode.rst

 .. image:: developer_mode/button-location.png
    :align: center
-   :alt: Overview of a console page and the debug icon being shown in Odoo.
+   :alt: Overview of a console page and the debug icon being shown in Leansoft.

 This menu contains additional tools that are useful to understand or edit technical data, such as the views or actions of a page.
 On a page that has filters, actions, and view options, the